Intermodal vs Truckload Shipments: Powerful Tips to Confidently Choose the Right Delivery for Your Cargo in 2025

 Because intermodal containers are the same size and can be lifted by a crane, it’s easy to transfer freight from one truck or train to another without unloading and reloading the cargo.

-When to choose truckload?
+When to Choose Truckload?

 • More than 80 km (or 50 miles) from an intermodal ramp but less than 800 km or 500 miles to the final destination.